 Year 3 (Level 6) is the Synthesis year, where you begin to consolidate your skills and direct their energies towards future aspirations.
-You will undertake more sustained independent research and writing, partnered by more complex performance work such as the Filmed Project and Shakespeare in Performance.
-The Major Performance Project is the capstone of your degree learning where you synthesise the knowledge, skills and techniques acquired in previous modules.
+You will undertake more sustained independent research and writing, partnered by more complex performance work such as the ATP6A6 Film: Filmed Project and ATP6A2 Shakespeare in Performance.
+The ATP6A5 Acting: Major Performance Project is the capstone of your degree learning where you synthesise the knowledge, skills and techniques acquired in previous modules.
 Students work as a production company to rehearse, market and perform in a production for a public audience.
-In London Performance: New Work, students encounter current innovators and their work.
-The three Creative Enterprise modules enable you to research onward pathways, prepare for employment and to launch your own creative work.
+In ATP6A7 London Performance: New Work, students encounter current innovators and their work.
+The ATP611 Creative Enterprise: Theatre Lab module enables you to research onward pathways, prepare for employment and to launch your own creative work.
+There is also an opportunity to choose one of the Regent's Elective Modules including a subject specific module preparing you for the world of work as an actor (ATP6A9 Creative Enterprise: Preparing for Work).